Data processing

 - a copy of the

-object with the subsetted data
+AnnDataobject with the subsetted data

-set to :both, for subsetting both cells and genes, or a single vector or range can be passed with dims
+For subset_inds, either a tuple of vectors or ranges can be passed with dims set to :both, for subsetting both cells and genes, or a single vector or range can be passed with dims set to either :cells or :genes.

 Arguments